 Chesapeake Conference's Spencerville Adventist Academy (SAA) recently held its second annual Career Day for the entire student body, grades pre-K to 12.

 “The theme ‘Called to Serve,’ helped students understand that God is calling them to serve Him no matter what course of study or profession they decide to pursue,” says Carmen Esposito, SAA’s guidance counselor.

-Elementary students expressed their individuality and creativity by dressing in attire that represented their desired future careers (pictured with kindergarten teacher Lynette Sigh).
+Elementary students expressed their individuality and creativity by dressing in attire that represented their desired future careers.
 Students in pre-K to third grade enjoyed interacting with a professional chef, a firefighter, a police officer, a nature center keeper, and a children’s book author.
-“I was delighted to have a sing-along, story time and sharing time about my books with students,” shares educator, speaker and author Edwina Neely (pictured below, in blue).
+“I was delighted to have a sing-along, story time and sharing time about my books with students,” shares educator, speaker and author Edwina Neely.
 “Some students expressed their interest in writing and considered that writing could be their gift and purpose.”

 Students in grades 4–8 enjoyed a presentation from keynote speaker Lakeischa W. McMillan, a physician and Amazon bestselling author.
 They also heard presentations from a pastor, a lawyer, and a dentist.

 Crystal E. Ward, keynote speaker for the high school students, shared her experiences and testimony regarding her 20-year career in banking and finance in which she worked for JPMorgan and Citibank.
 After sensing God’s calling on her life, Ward decided to pursue God’s call to full-time ministry, becoming the executive pastor at the Spencerville church in Silver Spring, Md.